-The fact that the people doing customer service in DHL are extremely friendly and helpful (and they are, indeed), doesn’t help when the general service is dreadful.
-The fact that people who promise to call you back consistently fail forget to do so, does not add positively to the customer experience, either!
+The fact that the customer service people in DHL are extremely friendly and helpful, doesn’t help when the general service is dreadful.
+The fact that people who promise to call, consistently fail to do so, does not add positively to the experience, either!

 That apparently worked.
-The next day, it was all through, and they promised to deliver the package early that same afternoon.
-After repeating my contact info to them, I crossed my fingers that they would bring it, as it was a Friday, and I wanted it before the weekend.
+The next day, it was all done.
+DHL promised to deliver the package early that same afternoon.
+I once again repeated my contact info to them(!), and crossed my fingers.
+It was a Friday, and I wanted those panels before the weekend.

 When I called again in the late afternoon to ask what had happened, they claimed the driver had tried to contact me on some number that was complety different from the one I had given them earlier in the day.
 They then promised me that the delivery would happen in the evening.